Farfetch/kafkaflow/website/docs/guides/middlewares/serializer-middleware.md

 A type resolver is needed to instruct the middleware where to find the destination message type in the message metadata when consuming and where to store it when producing.

-The framework has the `DefaultTypeResolver` that will be used omitting the second type parameter in the `AddSerializer` method.
+The framework has the `DefaultTypeResolver` that will be used omitting the second type parameter in the `AddSerializer`/`AddDeserializer` method.
 You can create your own implementation of `IMessageTypeResolver` to allow communication with other frameworks.

 ```csharp
 public class SampleMessageTypeResolver : IMessageTypeResolver